S.Africa's Implats plans gradual return to operation after regulations eased

 South Africa is the world's biggest producer of chrome ore, accounts for around 70% of global mined platinum supply, and is a major producer of other minerals and metals.

-The lockdown, which started on March 27 and has been extended until the end of April, has hit global commodities markets since several local miners have cut production plans or declared force majeure, which exonerates them from contractual obligations.
+The lockdown hit global commodities markets since several local miners have cut production plans or declared force majeure, which exonerates them from contractual obligations.

-Implats said it had placed its Canadian mining operations, which were previously allowed to operate, into care and maintenance on Monday after seven coronavirus cases were confirmed at its Lac des Iles mine over the past week.
+Implats said its Canadian mining operations, which were previously allowed to operate, were placed into care and maintenance on Monday after seven coronavirus cases were confirmed at its Lac des Iles mine over the past week.

 ((Tanisha.Heiberg@thomsonreuters.com; +27117753034; Reuters Messaging: tanisha.heiberg.thomsonreuters.com@reuters.net))